kasbench/.cursor/rules/docker-settings-java.md

-If instructed to create a Dockerfile, use amazoncorretto:23-alpine as the base image.
+* If instructed to create a Dockerfile for a Java program, use amazoncorretto:23-alpine as the base image.